python-can-define-radio/sdr-course/classroom_activities/Chx_Misc/Python_curric_2/040_pcdr_ook_tx_2.md

 ## OOK Transmitting using Python: Lesson 2

-Now that we've seen some wave theory
+Now that we've seen some wave theory, let's prepare to transmit to the Hack RF.

 ```python3
 ## Unfinished exercise